Trust Metric: Filming

 "Trust Metric" took nine days to film, three days on set and six days on location.
 Numb3rs location managers John Armstrong and Tony Rizza (location manager) and Scott's own location manager Janice Polley spent seven days finding locations to shoot the episode.
 The crew filmed a short arrest scene at the beginning of the episode at a real-life pool hall in North Hollywood.

 Usually, Numb3rs had one action scene per episode.
 Due to Scott's desire to film the season four season premiere, writer Ken Sanzel included three action scenes.
 One was an ambush scene on a street, and one was aboard a freighter.
 Originally, the ambush scene was supposed to be a crash scene.
 While discussing the story, Sanzel and the producers realized that the crash would not meet their standards.
 Sanzel then changed the scene to a shootout/explosion.
 After obtaining approval from the California Highway Patrol and Caltrans, the crew filmed the ambush scene under I-10.
 The gang was instructed to shoot the car.
 Due to time constraints in the setup, special effects director Tom Bellissimo placed explosives on the armored car, which was totaled in the final explosion.
-The film crew used an IMO, a special type of camera that could easily be destroyed, to film the explosion.
+The film crew used an Eyemo, a special type of camera that could easily be destroyed, to film the explosion.

 For the harbor scenes, the crew spent one day filming dialogue and a second day filming the boarding of the freighter.
 Scott used a storyboard to outline how the scene would be filmed over the course of the day.
 In the freighter scene, four people became involved in a gunfight aboard the freighter.
 Due to the size of the boat, the risk for injury was increased.
 With filming occurring on a light day, the filming of the scene was better than what producers expected.